The Massive Distant Clusters of WISE Survey: The First Distant Galaxy Cluster Discovered by WISE: Results

 \subsection{Color--Magnitude Diagram}

-We use imaging data from Subaru to construct the $J-K_s$ color-magnitude diagram (CMD) for \bessie.
+We use imaging data from Subaru and WIYN to construct the $J-K_s$ color-magnitude diagram (CMD) for \bessie.
 Photometry was obtained using SExtractor version 2.5.0 \citep{sextractor_paper} in dual-image mode with $K_s$ used for source detection.
-We present the resulting CMD in Figure \ref{fig:cmd} for all galaxies within projected 500~kpc of the cluster center, which are plotted as light grey squares.
-Spectroscopically-confirmed members and non-members are marked with red boxes and black crosses, respectively.
-Additionally, we denote with large blue circles all objects that lie within the footprint of the $\sim6^{\prime\prime}$ WISE PSF for the WISE sources that satisfied the color and magnitude cuts described in Section \ref{source_data:sample_definition} (see also Figure \ref{fig:color_selected}).
-It is these WISE sources that contributed to the detection signal for the cluster.
+We present the resulting CMD in Figure \ref{fig:cmd}.
+Light grey diamonds show all galaxies within a projected 500~kpc radius of the cluster center that have $i-J>1.38$, the color given by a \citet{bc03} exponential model with $\tau=10$~Gyr, formed at $z_f=5$ and observed at $z=0.99$.
+Spectroscopically confirmed members and non-members are marked with black boxes (red in the online version) and black crosses, respectively.
+Additionally, we denote with large circles (blue in the online version) all $K_s$-selected objects that lie within the footprint of the $\sim$6.1\arcsec~ WISE PSF for each WISE source that satisfies the color and magnitude cuts described in Section \ref{source_data:sample_definition} (see also Figure \ref{fig:2}).
+It is these WISE sources, the majority of which are composed of multiple blended components, that contributed to the detection signal for the cluster.
 We include lines showing the expected $J-K_s$ color (horizontal) and apparent $K_s$ magnitude (vertical) of an $L^*$ galaxy at $z=0.99$, using a \citet{bc03} simple stellar population model with solar metallicity and a \citet{chabrier2003} initial mass function, formed at $z_f=5$.
 The red sequence in this cluster is well-populated, with both the spectroscopic members and galaxies corresponding to the WISE sources contributing to detection of the cluster lying near the expected $z=0.99$ color.